ChatGum Guidelines for Law Enforcement

 What is ChatGum?

 ChatGum is a social platform that gives users the tools to communicate in real-time about topics they are passionate about, allowing them to make friends with the people with similar interests.
-ChatGum is available to all users 13 years of age or older.
+Users must be 17 years or older to create a ChatGum account.

-Children under the age of 13 are prohibited from having a ChatGum account, by the ChatGum Terms of Service.
+Users must be 17 years or older to create a ChatGum account.
+Children under the age of 13 are prohibited from accessing a ChatGum account.
 If ChatGum obtains knowledge that a user is under the age of 13, it’s our policy to permanently deactivate their account and delete their personal information, unless otherwise notified by law enforcement.

 Please visit Safety Statement.